Climate change in India

-Climate change in India is having profound effects on India, which is ranked fourth among the list of countries most affected by climate change in 2015.
+India was ranked seventh among the list of countries most affected by climate change in 2019.
 India emits about 3 gigatonnes (Gt) CO2eq of greenhouse gases each year; about two and a half tons per person, which is less than the world average.
 The country emits 7% of global emissions, despite having 17% of the world population.
+The climate change performance index of India ranks eighth among 63 countries which account for 92% of all GHG emissions in the year 2021.

 Temperature rises on the Tibetan Plateau are causing Himalayan glaciers to retreat, threatening the flow rate of the Ganges, Brahmaputra, Yamuna and other major rivers.
 A 2007 World Wide Fund for Nature (WWF) report states that the Indus River may run dry for the same reason.
+Severe landslides and floods are projected to become increasingly common in such states as Assam.
 Heat waves' frequency and intensity are increasing in India because of climate change.
-Severe landslides and floods are projected to become increasingly common in such states as Assam.
-Climate change performance index of India ranks eighth among 63 countries which account for 92% of all GHG emissions in the year 2021.

 Temperatures in India have risen by 0.7 C-change between 1901 and 2018.

 According to some current projections, the number and severity of droughts in India will have markedly increased by the end of the present century.

 Greenhouse gas emissions

 Greenhouse gas emissions by India are the third largest in the world and the main source is coal.
 India emitted 2.8 Gt of CO2eq in 2016 (2.5 including LULUCF).
 79% were CO_{2}, 14% methane and 5% nitrous oxide.
 India emits about 3 gigatonnes (Gt) CO2eq of greenhouse gases each year; about two tons per person, which is half the world average.
 The country emits 7% of global emissions.

+In India in 2023, emissions increased by 190 million tonnes due to strong GDP growth and reduced hydroelectricity production following a weak monsoon, with its per capita emissions remaining significantly below the global average.